made2591/blog.madeddu.xyz/_posts/2019-02-07-docker-security.md

 ##### Docker network
 One of the reasons Docker containers and services are so powerful is that you can connect them together, or connect them to non-Docker workloads.
 Docker's networking subsystem is pluggable, using drivers.
 Several drivers exist by default, and provide core networking functionality.

 The Docker network command, as stated by the documentation, *let you manage networks*.
 What does it means?
-It means that if you have to isolate something from something else, the network layer is a good starting point to apply a potentially already sufficient cut off.
+It means that if you have to isolate something from something else, the network layer is a good starting point to apply a potentially already sufficient cutoff.
 Let's see the commands in details

 | Command | What it does |
 |---|---|